 All allegations of MNPD misconduct are evaluated by investigators.
 If a complaint does not fall under the jurisdiction of MNCO (e.g. it occurred by a police department other than MNPD) or occurred prior to April 1, 2019, the investigation is not pursued.
 If an investigation is opened, investigators collect witness statements and other evidence to corroborate the complaint.
 All cases except those alleging excessive force, serious bodily injury, or in-custody deaths are eligible for mediation.
 The complainant may choose to have a mediation session with the officer and the officer must consent to mediate the complaint.
 For cases that are not mediated, investigators determine whether the evidence shows whether the officer engaged in the alleged misconduct and whether the conduct was against policy.
 The COB receives a resolution report and, in sustained cases, determines a recommendation for appropriate discipline for the officer.

 Allegations of Misconduct

-In 2019, 35 complaints have been made to MNCO.
-Of these, 18 (51%) have been or are being investigated.
-There are currently 6 open cases.
+In 2020, 27 complaints have been made to MNCO.
+Of these, 13 (48%) are currently open investigations.
+From 2019, 1 cases remain open.